 Nearly a decade has passed since I helped a friend every Monday, for she was bogged down in her professional responsibilities; aromatic ailments filled pots and pans, as I prepared her family’s nourishment for each upcoming week.

-This particular friend had been to cooking school in Italy.; her excellent input and feed-back sharpened my skills, while I was helping her family.
-At her home, I created this recipe for tomato/feta chicken, which Maureen and Paul helped perfect recently.
+This particular friend had been to cooking school in Italy; her excellent input and feed-back sharpened my skills, while I was helping her family.
+At her home, I created this recipe for tomato/feta chicken, which my siblings Maureen and Paul helped perfect recently.

 One thing I learned from my friend was to add the garlic at the close of the sautéing process; she said this keeps it from burning.
 I was adding it as I was cooking the meat before this.
 My friend’s ingenious tongue could taste the burnt garlic; thus, she suggested that I add it at the very end, which is how I had cooked with this herb since.

-My sister employs another method: she roasts lots of whole peeled cloves on a cookie sheet, in a preheated 300 degree oven, for at least an hour (or until golden brown).
-She stores this in the refrigerator, adding about three tablespoons per four-serving dish while it is cooking; only cook briefly, however, if dish is dry.
+My sister employs an even more advanced method: she roasts lots of whole peeled cloves on a cookie sheet, in a preheated 300 degree oven, for at least an hour (or until golden brown).
+She stores this in the refrigerator, adding about three tablespoons per four-serving dish, while the dish is cooking-only cook briefly, however, if dish is dry.

 After tasting our finished work, I am sold on cooking this herb longer, employing these safe ways.
 The following recipe reflects this new directive; here the fresh garlic is cooked for a lengthy time in the wet tomatoes.